Updated Mask Guidance as of February 28, 2022

 Visitors, Volunteers, and Events

 APS will continue to hold several events during the school year virtually, such as back to school nights in September, given positive feedback and greater participation and access to these events.
 Volunteers supporting students are considered essential visitors in schools.
 All volunteers must comply with school visitor polices.
-This includes wearing a mask while indoors and completing a daily health screening prior to entering the building.
+This includes completing a daily health screening prior to entering the building.

 All visitors are required to sign in and out of the school building using the Visitor Management System.
 Face coverings are not required for visitors when outdoors on APS school property.